marmaladecollection/marmalade-react/README.md

 To transfer images from local machine to server...

 ## Config
+(hint - Use Warp AI to help resolve deployment problems)

 Go to IONOS Domains and SSL
 Select your domain
 Go to DNS